The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Results

 \subsection{Energy-resolved burst profiles}

-We have studied the energy dependence of the burst profile of MAXI J1816--195 using simultaneous {\it NuSTAR} and {\it NICER} data during the outburst.
-We have used {\it NICER} and {\it NuSTAR} data to study the evolution of X-ray bursts with energy.
+We have studied the energy dependence of the burst profiles of MAXI J1816--195 using simultaneous {\it NuSTAR} and {\it NICER} data during the outburst.
 The top left and top right-side images of Fig. \ref{fig:burst_profile} show the energy-dependent burst profiles using {\it NICER}.
 The burst profiles are generated for the energy ranges of 0.4--3 keV, 3--5 keV, and 5--10 keV for two different bursts during the {\it NICER} observation.
-Fig. \ref{fig:burst_profile} shows that the peak count rate decreases with an increase in energy, and the peak count rate in the higher energy band 5--10 keV is reduced by $\sim$2.5 times compared to 0.4--3 keV energy band.
+Fig. \ref{fig:burst_profile} shows that the peak count rate decreases with an increase in energy, and the peak count rate in the higher energy band 5--10 keV is $\sim$2.5 times less compared to 0.4--3 keV energy band.
 The {\it NICER} burst profiles significantly evolved with energy, and during the decay phase of the burst, a comparatively long tail is seen in the burst profile at low energy.

-The energy dependence of the burst profiles is observed from the {\it NuSTAR} observation.
+The energy dependence of the burst profiles is also observed from the {\it NuSTAR} observation.
 Fig. \ref{fig:burst_profile} shows burst profiles at different energies (3--6 keV, 6--10 keV, 10--20 keV) using {\it NuSTAR}/FPMA data.
 The X-ray bursts are detected in different energy bands of {\it NuSTAR}.
 It is visible that the peak fluxes of bursts evolve with energy, and with increasing energy, the amplitude of the burst peak count rate decreases.
 The energy-resolved bursts are significantly detected up to 20 keV using {\it NuSTAR}.
 The peak count rate of the burst profile is reduced by a factor of $\sim$4 in the higher energy band (10--20 keV) compared to the lower energy band (3--6 keV).
 A relatively large tail is found in the low energy range (3--6 keV) compared to the high energy range (10--20 keV) during the burst decay phase.
 The variation of the hardness ratio is also investigated to look for the evolution of the source state during the burst.
+Fig. \ref{fig:HR} represents the evolution of the hardness ratio for burst-3 using the {\it NuSTAR} observation.
 The variation of the hardness ratio shows a similar trend for all four bursts during {\it NuSTAR} observation.
 During the rising phase of the burst, hard photons (6--20 keV) dominate the soft band photons (3--6 keV) as HR increases till the peak of the burst.
 In the decay phase of the burst, the HR decreases and the soft photons dominate over the hard photons.